Dates to remember:

 By 2022, the district’s middle schools and three elementary schools will be over, or very close to capacity.
 Fifth-grade students at Indian Creek Elementary are already learning in portable classrooms.

-The two 5th-6th grade buildings would provide approximately 68 new classroom spaces.
+The two 5th-6th grade buildings would provide approximately 68 new classroom spaces and house 800 students each.
 Additionally, moving 5th graders out of the elementary buildings and the 6th graders from the middle schools will create valuable class space in nine of our buildings, allowing for future enrollment growth.

 Possible floor plan/design concepts for the 5th-6th grade intermediate buildings: